 How to Find a Medicare Supplement When You Have Pre-Existing Conditions

-More than half of the population has previous health issues, finding a Medicare policy to accommodate is simple.
+More than half of the population has previous health issues, so finding a Medicare policy to accommodate them is simple.
 With the help of one of our licensed Medicare agents, you can compare plans in your area over the phone.